- Administration & Departments

 Board of Trustees Update

-The next regularly scheduled Trustees meeting will be held Monday, June 18, 2018 at
+The next scheduled Trustees meeting is Monday, April 10, 2023 at 10:30 AM.

 Eastern Florida State College